greenfieldt/SpinnerTutorial/tutorial.md

 And now we have our spinner (it still isn't very exciting because it is just a half circle not doing anything but hey...baby steps)

+## Step 5 - Spin-ding 👊🏼 some quality time with our component ##
+We are almost there one tricky bit left.
+Somehow we need to talk with our spinner.component.ts so we can tell it what kind of spinner we want and when to turn and off etc.  The way this is accomplished is through the use of a custom InjectionToken.